🚨 The Strong Curves Cookbook is availableOrder now

 5. Stop about an inch off the floor before coming back up for your next rep.

 If you’re doing this with a barbell, you’ll need a squat sponge to protect your hip flexors.
 Trust me on this.
 Especially with added weight, it can be super uncomfortable.
-A rolled up yoga mat or towel works too.
+You can buy Strong Curves Squat Sponge here.
+But a rolled up yoga mat or towel works too.

 1. Set yourself up against the bench, sitting in the right position with legs outstretched in front of you.